iysatp/nltp-rules/Season 19 Rules.md

 * (a) All scripts not found in the "no scripts" group option.
 * (b) Bomb/boost/powerup timers are strictly prohibited.
 * (c) Bots are strictly prohibited.

+#### *Section IV - Whistleblowing*
+* (a) Any person who has proof or suspicion of cheating in any way should send a detailed message to the CRC or message an individual CRC member.
+If requested, commissioners will not disclose the name of the whistleblower.
+* (b) Any person who has proof or suspects all CRC members of cheating in any way should send a detailed message to any/all NLTP captains.
+* (c) Accusations of cheating are prohibited in any public setting.
+* (d) All throwaway posts made for whistleblowing on /r/NLTP will be deleted.

 ## Article VII - Etiquette
 ##### *Section I - General*